-- A. In an appeal from a limited civil case in which the proceedings were officially recorded electronically in accordance with Rules of Court, rule 8.835, the original recording or a copy prepared by the court may be transmitted as the record of oral proceedings without being transcribed in lieu of a reporter's transcript or settled statement if so stipulated by the parties or ordered by the trial court, pursuant to Rules of Court, rule 8.837(d)(6)(A). - B. In an appeal from a misdemeanor case in which the proceedings were officially recorded electronically in accordance with Rules of Court, rule 8.868, the original of the recording or a copy prepared by the court may be transmitted as the record of the oral proceedings without being transcribed in lieu of a reporter's transcript or settled statement if so stipulated by the parties or ordered by the trial court, pursuant to Rules of Court, rule 8.869(d)(6)(A). - C. In an appeal from an infraction case in which the proceedings were officially recorded electronically in accordance with Rules of Court, rule 8.917, the original recording or a copy made by the court may be transmitted as the record of the oral proceedings without being transcribed in lieu of a reporter's transcript or settled statement if so stipulated by the parties or ordered by the trial court, pursuant to Rules of Court, rule 8.916(d)(6)(A).
+- A. In an appeal from a limited civil case in which the proceedings were officially recorded electronically in accordance with California Rules of Court, rule 8.835, the original recording or a copy prepared by the court may be transmitted as the record of oral proceedings without being transcribed in lieu of a reporter's transcript or settled statement if ordered by the trial court pursuant to California Rules of Court, rule 8.837(d)(6)(A). - B. In an appeal from a misdemeanor case in which the proceedings were officially recorded electronically in accordance with California Rules of Court, rule 8.868, the original of the recording or a copy prepared by the court may be transmitted as the record of the oral proceedings without being transcribed in lieu of a reporter's transcript or settled statement if ordered by the trial court pursuant to California Rules of Court, rule 8.869(d)(6)(A). - C. In an appeal from an infraction case in which the proceedings were officially recorded electronically in accordance with California Rules of Court, rule 8.917, the original recording or a copy made by the court may be transmitted as the record of the oral proceedings without being transcribed in lieu of a reporter's transcript or settled statement if ordered by the trial court pursuant to California Rules of Court, rule 8.916(d)(6)(A).